sutrolabs/census-docs/destinations/chargify.md

 | Billing Event      |        ✅      | Insert ID |     Send      |

-[Contact us](mailto:support@getcensus.com) if you want Census to support more Sync behaviors or objects for Chargify.
+[Contact us](mailto:support@getcensus.com) if you want Census to support more Chargify objects and/or behaviors.

 ## 🚑 Need help connecting to Chargify?